Shorter tours and longer detours: Uniform covers and a bit beyond: Introduction

 In Section \ref{sec:uniform-cover}, we show how to apply these tools to prove our main theorems on uniform covers, which we introduced and motivated in the introduction.
 In Section \ref{sec:BIT}, we show how to apply these tools to go beyond the approximation guarantee obtained via uniform covers and present several applications to connectivity problems on node-weighted, 3-edge-connected, cubic graphs.
 In addition to Theorem \ref{7/5}, we present a $\frac{13}{10}$-approximation algorithm for 2EC in cubic, 3-edge-connected graphs.
 This improves the approximation ratio of $\frac32$ for this problem that follows from Christofides' algorithm.
 A natural question is if we can extend these results to graphs that are 2-edge-connected and either cubic or subcubic.

 Extending our approach to input graphs that are 2-edge-connected necessitates finding methods for covering 2-edge cuts.
-In Section \ref{sec:decomposition}, we present a procedure to decompose an optimal solution for the subtour linear program into spanning, connected sub(multi)graphs that cover each 2-edge cut an even (nonzero) number of times.
-This property allows us to (again) apply the aforementioned theorem of Cheriyan, Jord\'an and Ravi and augment these spanning multigraphs with half-integral tree augmentations.
-Thus in Section \ref{subsec:tap}, we prove Theorem \ref{thm:2EC-node-weight}.
-In Section \ref{sec:ala-christofides}, we demonstrate another application of this decomposition theorem for TSP on node-weighted, cubic graphs; we show that an algorithm similar to that of Christofides has an approximation factor better than $\frac{3}{2}$ when the weight of an optimal subtour solution is strictly larger than twice the sum of the node weights.
+In Section \ref{sec:decomposition}, we present a procedure to decompose a solution for the subtour elimination linear program into spanning, connected sub(multi)graphs that cover each 2-edge cut an even (nonzero) number of times.
+In Section \ref{sec:ala-christofides}, we demonstrate an application of this decomposition theorem for TSP on node-weighted, cubic graphs; we show that an algorithm similar to that of Christofides has an approximation factor better than $\frac{3}{2}$ when the weight of an optimal subtour solution is strictly larger than twice the sum of the node weights.
+In Section \ref{subsec:tap}, we give another application of our decomposition theorem, which allows us to (again) apply the aforementioned theorem of Cheriyan, Jord\'an and Ravi and augment these spanning multigraphs with half-integral tree augmentations.
+Combining this with ideas from Section \ref{sec:ala-christofides}, we prove Theorem \ref{thm:2EC-node-weight}.